1. We have audited the accompanying standalone financial statements of

 transferred to the Investor Education and Protection Fund by the

 Annexure referred to in our report of even date on the accounts for the

-year ended 31st March 2013.
+year ended 31st March 2015

 (i) (a) The Company has maintained proper records showing full

-particulars including quantitative details and situation of fixed
+particulars, including quantitative details and situation of fixed

 of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification.
+No material discrepancies

+as compared to book records were noticed on such verification.